 Limequat Lyvia (kumquat x lime) D14

-Limonella is a cross between Lime (Citrus aurantifolia) and Kumquat with round fruits (Citrus japonica) - thus resulting in a very juicy and aromatic fruit, with high acidity, but quite sweet, with fewer seeds than a kumquat.
-It has a very high concentration of vitamin C. It is considered an intensive cultivation hybrid, because it has the ability to bloom and bear fruit all year round.
+Limonella is the cross between Lime (Citrus aurantifolia) and round-fruited Kumquat (Citrus japonica) - resulting in a very juicy and fragrant fruit, with high acidity but quite sweet, with fewer seeds than a kumquat.
+It has a very high concentration of vitamin C. It is considered a hybrid for intensive cultivation because it can bloom and bear fruit all year round.

-The fruit of the Lyvia is yellowish-green, oval and slightly larger than other Eustis Limequat varieties.
-While, unlike limes, the fruit can be eaten whole, it remains an interesting ingredient for cocktails, lemonades or as a unique garnish/plate design element.
+Lyvia's fruit is yellowish-green, oval, and slightly larger than other Eustis Limequat varieties.
+Unlike lime, the fruits can be eaten whole, and they remain an interesting ingredient for cocktails, lemonades, or as a unique garnish/plate design element.

 This hybrid was first obtained by the American botanist Walter Tennyson Swingle in 1909.

-All citrus fruits that we sell are edible as a species (i.e. they produce fruits that can be eaten), with the caveat that some producers (such as Citrina) obtain additional certifications for cultivation for consumption as "edible fruits".
+All the citrus fruits we sell are edible as a species (meaning they produce fruit that can be eaten), with the note that some producers (such as Citrina) obtain additional cultivation certifications for “edible fruits.”